burpcat/APT/README.md

 # APT

-This repository contains all the programs which are written when I was under the APT program
+This repository contains all the programs which were written when I was under the APT program

 Note : Most of the programs are written in CPP